-SDRAM at 0x80000000: This 64MB device is board memory external to the MCU.
+SDRAM at 0x8000000: This 64MB device is board memory external to the MCU.
 This RAM block must be initialized before it can be used.
 An XIP Flash header contains the data for the BootROM to use to initialize this RAM memory.
+Code can be run directly from this RAM.
+This RAM can be cached by the MPU.

 Note: If this initialization does not occur, then the RAM will not be available and a debug operation targeting this memory will fail!
+See section Building and Debugging Projects for SDRAM for more details.